tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 reasonably cleanly into micograd as it already is---not to re-architect anything.

-the original version of this project compiled the `MLP` directly into C++, but that unfortunately is not very extensible: making architectural changes to your model would then require writing new compilers.
+the original version of this project compiled the `MLP` directly into C, but that unfortunately is not very extensible: making architectural changes to your model would then require writing new compilers.